anish-bhanwala-qp/practice-css/README.md

 1. I used `nav` instead of `header`. `header` makes more sense as I don't have any navigation related content in the `nav` tab.
 2. I used `keyup` event to detect `Enter` press on search input.
 Wrapping `input` in a `form` tag and then handling `submit` event makes more sense and is relatively easy to handle.

+# Background Slider (project 18)

+1. Using z-index to create different layers and `overflow: hidden` to hide overflowing content.
+2. Just setting transition to `transition: background 1s` animates background as it's resized automatically by the browser.